frezario/rsa_chat_python/README.md

 5. Server decrypts the message using Bob's public key and sends it to Bob.
 6. Bob receives encrypted message using his private key and now can read the secret.

+Checking of the message integrity is implemented: check whether the hash of the sent message before encoding is equal to the hash of the received message after decoding.

 If **id** wasn't specified, we simply show message to all receivers.

 The example of usage: